huysamen/vertx-ext-cassandra/README.md

 ### Apache Cassandra integration for Vert.x 3.x

 ### Intro
 This extension provides functionality to access a Cassandra database with Vert.x 3.x using a Verticle Service Factory.
-The code is heavily burrowed from the folks at [englishtown](https://github.com/englishtown/vertx-mod-cassandra) and [nea](https://github.com/nea/vertx-mod-cassandra-persistor), as they both have done awesome work for Vert.x 2.x.
+The code is heavily borrowed from the folks at [englishtown](https://github.com/englishtown/vertx-mod-cassandra) and [nea](https://github.com/nea/vertx-mod-cassandra-persistor), as they both have done awesome work for Vert.x 2.x.

 ### Configuration
 The configuration follows mostly from **vertx-mod-cassandra** from *englishtown*, with elements from *nea*.
 The following options are available: